Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8.1/ble/scanning.md

 ## Troubleshooting

 - **No devices found**: Move closer to BLE devices and try scanning again.
-- **Scanning stops immediately**: Check that your device has Bluetooth enabled, try turning the GhostNet AP off and rebooting to conserve memory.
+- **Scanning stops immediately**: Check that your device has Bluetooth enabled.
+Remember that the AP pauses during scans—wait a moment after stopping for Wi-Fi to return.
 - **Device not responding**: Some devices may be in sleep mode or have BLE disabled.
 Try scanning again or move closer.
 - **Bluetooth not supported**: Ensure you're using a device other than ESP32-S2, which does not have Bluetooth support.